nfront/nfront-website/README.md

-# nFront
+# nFront Ventures

-nFront helps companies innovate and grow with capital, strategy support and software development.
+nFront Ventures provides operational support and capital to a small group of stand-out companies per year.